 NOTE Please insert the notched side of the SIM card first.
+Refer to the image inscribed above the SIM card slot.

 3. Insert the battery into place by aligning the gold contacts on the battery and the phone • and pressing it down until it clicks into place •.